 If you’ve read the title of this post, you probably already have some idea of what kind of father I am.
 Well, let me enlighten you a little further.

 At one point she asked, “Can we say a prayer?”
-She leaned into my wife’s chest, and bawled some more as she tried to compose herself to pray.
-My wife looked at me, realized my impatience with the situation, and said, “Have compassion.”
+She leaned into my wife’s chest and bawled some more as she tried to compose herself to pray.
+What was I doing?
+I was shaking my head, totally irritated with the whole situation.

 What did I see?

-I saw myself, lying in bed in the arms of my wife, and I was sobbing.
+I saw myself lying in bed in the arms of my wife, and I was sobbing.
 I had a splinter of sorts.
 I was facing unemployment and all I could do was cry.
-I had lost twenty pounds in 2 months and I was a broken man.
+I had lost twenty pounds in two months and I was a broken man.
 I was inconsolable.
-Someone else looking in on that scene might have wondered, “What’s the big deal?
-Lots of people have lost jobs, just go find another one.”
+I was in deep depression and to be honest I didn’t even want to live.

 It was big deal to her and it was causing her pain.
-As she asked God to stop the pain, I remember making that same plea every day for months as I lay prostrate on the floor of my closet.
-“God, please take away the pain.”
+As she asked God to stop the pain, I remember making that same plea every day for months as I lay prostrate on the floor of my closet, “God, please take away the pain.”

 If you ever find yourself wanting to roll your eyes or minimize someone else’s pain, remember the wise counsel from my wife and show compassion.

 I’m grateful for a sweet daughter who had the courage to pray in the midst of her pain, and even more grateful for a kind Father in Heaven who has given me the opportunity to learn amazing lessons from His precious children.